How to manage a property chain

 - New-build homes have no upward chains for obvious reasons – and if you've got a property to sell, the developer may offer part-exchange, meaning they'll buy your old property to help speed things up.
 However, you may not always get the best price for your home by selling it in this way.

-- If you're in a hurry, try and get the vendor of the property you're buying to agree to a date by which they are prepared to move out, whether they've bought somewhere themselves or not.
+- If you're in a hurry, try to get the vendor of the property you're buying to agree to a date by which they are prepared to move out, whether they've bought somewhere themselves or not.
 Vendors will sometimes agree to move into rented accommodation to avoid risking the deal falling through.

 Find out more: how to make yourself sound as appealing as possible when making an offer on a property